niklaushirt/ibm-aiops-deployer/README.md

 #### 🚀 Get IBM Concert platform installed in one simple script.

+❗In order to install Concert platform you need a valid Turbonomic key ❗ ❗If you don't provide one (it will still install) you will miss some features❗

 <details>
 <summary>📦 2.3.1 What will be installed</summary>

 This installation contains:

 > - **IBM Concert platform**
+> - **IBM Concert Optimize (Turbonomic) either Full or Lite**
 > - **Demo Applications**
 >   - RobotShop Demo App
 >   - SockShop Demo App